 The Effectiveness of an Evidence-Based Approach to Rehabilitation Counselor Training on Working with Businesses

-An important part of a counselor’s job is interacting with businesses to generate employment opportunities for consumers.
-Research supports that counselors provide the majority of placement services to consumers within VR agencies.
+An important part of a VR counselor’s job is interacting with businesses to generate employment opportunities for consumers.
 Although this is an essential job function, many counselors are uncomfortable, or even fearful, about interacting with employers.
-Barriers or challenges that counselors experience to working with employers include lack of preparation/training, lack of knowledge and experience resulting in a lack of confidence, and time constraints due to large caseload sizes.
-Existing job development training curricula tend to focus on a sales approach, prompting counselors to “sell” their consumers to businesses, which many counselors are not comfortable with.
+Existing job-development training curricula tend to focus on a sales approach, prompting counselors to “sell” their consumers to businesses, an approach that many counselors are uncomfortable with.

-Through this research project we will develop and provide evidence-based training for counselors about working with employers.
-Working in collaboration with the Texas Department of Assistive and Rehabilitative Services, Division of Blind Services (DARS-DBS), the NRTC staff will utilize existing best practice elements of the Texas DARS-DBS training curriculum and empirical results from our recent NIDILRR-funded business interactions research project, as well as existing expert knowledge to develop the content for the new training program.
+Through this research project we will develop and provide counselors with evidence-based training on working with employers.
+Working in collaboration with the Texas Workforce Solutions Vocational Rehabilitation Services, NRTC staff will utilize best practices from the Texas training curriculum and empirical results from past research to develop content for the new training program.
 This new training will use the dual-customer approach, which encourages VR counselors to treat employers as “customers” of the VR agency by taking the time to understand their business and help them meet their staffing needs.

-The purpose of the training is to improve counselors’ knowledge and skills related to engaging with businesses.

-Through the training we hope to increase counselor and agency capacity to engage with business, and help counselors gain confidence with this activity.
-Specific areas targeted for improvement include: foundational knowledge and self-efficacy about working with businesses, use of practices consistent with the dual customer approach, number of interactions with businesses, and percentage of consumers served by the agency who achieve employment with a business.
-In addition to counselor training, agency administrators will also receive TA regarding successful implementation and ongoing support of the dual customer approach to business relationships.
+Through the training we hope to increase VR capacity to engage with businesses and help counselors gain confidence with this activity.
+Specific areas targeted for improvement include: foundational knowledge and self-efficacy about working with businesses, use of practices consistent with the dual-customer approach, number of interactions with businesses, and percentage of consumers served by the agency who achieve employment.

-The NRTC will partner with four VR agencies to implement and evaluate the effectiveness of the new training approach with practicing rehabilitation counselors who work with consumers who are blind or visually impaired.
+The NRTC has partnered with four VR agencies to implement and evaluate the effectiveness of the new training approach with practicing VR counselors who work with consumers who are blind or visually impaired.
 Seeking to determine the long-term impact of the training on counselor behavior, data will be collected over an extended period of time.
-Participants will be divided into two groups: one group will receive the intervention first, and the other group will receive the training approximately one year later, serving as a control group prior to receipt of the training.
+Participants will be divided into two groups: One group will receive the intervention first, and the other group will receive the training approximately eight months later and will serve as a control group prior to receipt of the training.